Blue And Red States Concerned About New Tax Law

 "Under our proposed legislation, Marylanders will not pay one cent more in state taxes as a result of the actions at the federal level," he said.

-Leaders of the Democrat-controlled General Assembly are joining with Hogan to clarify the law and eliminate any risk to the state personal exemption — and at the same time seizing an opportunity to criticize Congressional Republicans and Trump.
+Leaders of the Democrat-controlled General Assembly are joining with Hogan to clarify the law and eliminate any risk to the state personal exemption — and at the same time seizing an opportunity to criticize congressional Republicans and Trump.

 "It's an economic war between the red states against the blue states," said Senate President Thomas V. Mike Miller.